Feodor II of Russia: Life

 Physically robust and passionately beloved by his father, he received the best education available at that time, and from childhood was initiated into all the minutiae of government, besides sitting regularly in the council and receiving the foreign envoys.
 He seems also to have been remarkably and precociously intelligent, creating a map of Russia, which is still preserved.

 It was edited with some additions by Hessel Gerritsz in Amsterdam, in 1613, and had been reedited until 1665.

 On the sudden death of Boris the sixteen-year-old was proclaimed tsar (13 April 1605).
 Though his father had taken the precaution to surround him with powerful friends, he lived from the first moment of his reign in an atmosphere of treachery.

 On 11 June (N. S.) 1605 the envoys of False Dmitriy I arrived at Moscow to demand his removal, and the letters that they read publicly in Red Square decided his fate.
 A group of boyars, unwilling to swear allegiance to the new tsar, seized control of the Kremlin and arrested him.

 On June 10 or 20, Feodor was strangled in his apartment, together with his mother.
-Officially, he was declared to have been poisoned, but the Swedish diplomat Peter Petreius stated that the bodies, which had been on public display, showed traces of a violent struggle.
+Officially, they were declared to have poisoned themselves as an act of suicide, but the Swedish diplomat Peter Petreius stated that the bodies, which had been on public display, showed traces of a violent struggle.
 Although aged 16, Feodor was known to be physically strong and agile, and it took four men to overpower him.